 The world needs innovative engineering, applied science and design strategies.
-With the opportunity to specialise in a key program in Civil, Construction, Electrical, Mechanical or Robotic and Mechatronic engineering, you’ll be prepared to overcome the challenges of tomorrow.
+With the opportunity to major in Civil, Construction, Electrical, Mechanical or Robotic and Mechatronic engineering, you’ll be prepared to overcome the challenges of tomorrow.

 Engineer your career

-This course will position you at the forefront of technology, education, research and development.
+This program will position you at the forefront of technology, education, research and development.
 You’ll have the opportunity to develop the knowledge and practical skills to make significant contributions to Australia’s engineering industry.

 When you successfully complete this 16-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Engineering Science at Western Sydney University.
 After that, you might like to take on a Bachelor of Engineering (Honours) – a program that’s accredited by Engineers Australia.